-Recently, while being deposed in connection with the appraisal of a prominent private club property, I was asked by opposing counsel the following question: “Does the iconic status of a club increase the monetary value of the club?”
+Recently, the following question was raised: “Does the iconic status of a club increase the market value of the club were it to be sold?”
 This is a very interesting question.

 First and foremost, it’s important to understand the definition of the term “iconic”.
 The Merriam-Webster dictionary defines the term as follows: